fengsim/FENGSim-Dev/README.md

-## Welcome to the FENGSim project !

 <p align="center">
 <img src="images/Fengsim_logo_hi.png" width="500" title="arm cluster">
 </p>

 #### About the FENGSim project

+[FENGSim Project]: www.opendigitaltwin.top

-FENGSim project is an open-source project for Digital Twins.
+is an open-source project for Digital Twins.
 Without a large team and a lot of money, it is normally difficult and near impossible to develop a digital twin system like Siemens TeamCenter, Dassault 3D Experience and Ansys WorkBench etc. But we’ve proven that open-source software is a good solution to this and it brings its products directly to industrial sector.
 If you want to develop your own digital twin software, join the FENGSim project!

 **About Digital Twin**